project8/psyllid/documentation/node_configurations.rst

   - "length": uint -- The size of the output buffer
   - "pretrigger": uint -- Number of packets to include in the event before the first triggered packet
   - "skip-tolerance": uint -- Number of untriggered packets to include in the event between two triggered packets
+  - "n-triggers": uint -- Number of trigger flags with flag == true required before switching to triggered state

 * Input